JuliaAI/MLJ.jl/README.md

 add "https://github.com/alan-turing-institute/MLJ.jl"
 ````

+### Known issues

+- The ScikitLearn SVM models will not work under Julia 1.0.3 but do work under Julia 1.1.

 ### Getting started

 [Get started](doc/getting_started.md) with MLJ, or [take a tour](doc/tour.ipynb) of some of the features implemented so far.